jjvaris/email-sender/README.md

 # Email Sender REST API

 Simple REST API node server for sending emails.
 Designed to be used in website contact forms.
-Build top of mailgun API.
+Built top of mailgun API.

 ## Install